closebox73/applying-theme/README.md

 - Done

 ## :spiral_notepad: Frequent issues :
-### Black background
+### :wrench: Black background
-  To solve this problem, you can experiment with theme transparency by using Conky-manager2, in the following way:
+  To solve this issue, you can experiment with theme transparency by using Conky-manager2, in the following way:
   - Open Conky-Manager2 then highlight the active theme

 	![](/Asset/1trnsprnt.jpg)